 However, as we near the end of restrictions on movement, working from home is becoming a choice rather than the expected norm again.

-If working remotely is your goal, however, it is important to know what to look for in a job and even more essential to make sure you can show you are an effective remote worker.
+If working remotely is your goal, however, it is important to know what to look for in a job and even more essential to have a positive digital employee experience by making sure you can show you are an effective remote worker.
 Below we explain what it takes to make your work from home job search a success.